ES-GNN: Generalizing Graph Neural Networks Beyond Homophily with Edge Splitting: Theoretical Analysis

-In this subsection, we show how ES-GNN breaks this limit by establishing its connection to a graph signal denoising problem generalized with a disentangled smoothness assumption.

-Our Hypothesis~\ref{hyp:our} implicitly divides the original graph edge set $\mathcal{E}$ into $\mathcal{E}_R$ and $\mathcal{E}_{IR}$, on which the nodes obey the standard smoothness assumption with the task-relevant and irrelevant features, respectively.
-We further interpret this result as a disentangled smoothness assumption.
-As such, the traditional graph signal denoising problem can be generalized as: {
+Our Hypothesis~\ref{hyp:our} suggests that the original graph topology can be partitioned into two complementary ones, wherein connected nodes displays high similarity with either task-relevant or irrelevant features only.
+We further interpret this result as \textit{disentangled smoothness assumption}, based on which the conventional graph signal denoising problem in Eq.~\eqref{eq:1st_gsd} can be generalized as: